Arrival and Orientation

 The ESN crew, including fadders, will be there to answer any questions and inform about activities during the semester.

-The Arrival days for the autumn semester 2022 are 17 August - 18 August 2022.
+The Arrival day for the spring semester 2023 will take place on Sunday 15 Janaury 2023.
 Before coming to Örebro, you will be asked to fill out a form so we can best prepare for your arrival.

 Arriving before or after the Arrival days